About slapped cheek disease or fifth disease

 There’s no immunisation for slapped cheek disease.

 There’s no need to keep your child home from child care, preschool or school if they have a rash from slapped cheek disease.
 But keep your child at home if they’re feeling unwell with symptoms like fever.

 If your child has slapped cheek disease, try to keep your child away from pregnant women and high-risk children.
-If your child comes into contact with these people, make sure they know about your child’s condition and encourage them to see their doctors.
+If your child comes into contact with these people, make sure they know about your child’s condition and encourage them to see their GP.